oliseokonye/alx-pre_course/README.md

 my first readme
-the work is getting tougher
+the work is getting real tougher